-Plot your values for e/m_e as a function of the radius using different symbols for the different accelerating voltages.
-Do a simple statistical analysis to (mean, standard deviation for each voltage) determine the errors in your measurement and put these as error bars on your plot.
-Do your data vary by more than the statistical error bars?
+Question 3: Do your data vary by more than the statistical error bars?
 If so, these variations may indicate the presence of a systematic error in your measurements.
 Do your data suggest the presence of such a systematic error?
-If they do, you will need to quote these systematic errors and take them into account when you compute your value for m_e at the conclusion of this lab.
+If they do, you will need to assign a reasonable value to these systematic errors based on your data and take them into account when you compute your value for m_e at the conclusion of this lab.